bkuhl/game-watcher/README.md

 # Game Watcher

 Watches games for new releases of their dedicated game server clients and creates GitHub releases on a relevant repository.
-This allows a repository to utilize Travis-CI to build docker containers for the dedicated server client.

 ## Supported Games